Joop den Uyl: Political career

 In 1977, the Den Uyl cabinet fell due to a conflict between Den Uyl and the Catholic People's Party Minister of Justice Dries van Agt.
 The Labour Party entered the subsequent election under the banner "Vote for the Prime Minister".
-The Labour Party won by a landslide, receiving over 33% percent of the votes, a relatively large share in the divided politics of the Netherlands at that time, and 53 seats.
+The Labour Party won by a landslide, receiving over 33% of the votes, a relatively large share in the divided politics of the Netherlands at that time, and 53 seats.
 Labour's coalition partner Democrats 66 also made gains, from 6 to 8 seats.
 However, its other coalition partner, the Political Party of Radicals, lost nearly all its seats, making it impossible for Den Uyl to form a new government that he could count on to support him in parliament.
 More than 200 days after the election, the Christian Democratic Appeal (a new party that was formed by Den Uyl's former coalition partners, the Catholic People's Party and the Anti-Revolutionary Party, joined by the smaller Christian Historical Union) formed a cabinet with the liberal People's Party for Freedom and Democracy, supported by a small majority of 77 seats (out of a total of 150).

 After being opposition leader from 1977 to 1981, Den Uyl returned to government in 1981.
 The Labour Party formed a coalition with the Christian Democratic Appeal and the Democrats 66.
 Den Uyl became Deputy Prime Minister and Minister for Social Affairs and Employment.
 Van Agt, by now Den Uyl's nemesis, led this cabinet.
 The cabinet was in constant internal conflict and fell after eight months.
 The Labour Party won the snap election of 1982, but could not agree on a new coalition with the Christian Democratic Appeal.
 As a result, Den Uyl returned to parliament and led the Labour Party in opposition until 1986.
 As leader of the main opposition party, Den Uyl, always a soft-spoken Atlanticist, provided cover for the government's controversial decision to place NATO cruise missiles on Dutch soil.
 In turn, this decision, and a similar one by the Belgian government, satisfied one of the West German conditions for the placement of cruise missiles and Pershing II missiles in West Germany.

 Family and later life

 On 30 August 1944, Den Uyl married Liesbeth den Uyl, née Van Vessem (18 June 1924 – 30 September 1990).
 They had three sons and four daughters.
-Of those the eldest Saskia Noorman-den Uyl became a member of parliament for the Labour Party herself serving until 1994 until 2006.
-Xander den Uyl became a leading figure in ABVAKABO, one of the Dutch labour unions and serves as Member of the Provincial-Council of North Holland for the Labour Party since 2011.
+Of those, the eldest Saskia Noorman-den Uyl became a member of parliament for the Labour Party herself serving from 1994 until 2006.
+Xander den Uyl became a leading figure in ABVAKABO, one of the Dutch labour unions and has served as Member of the Provincial-Council of North Holland for the Labour Party since 2011.

 After the elections of 1986, in which the Labour Party won 5 seats but failed to retain its position as largest party, Den Uyl was succeeded as leader of the Labour Party by Wim Kok.